shlomif/shlomif-tech-diary/a-plan-to-make-Summer-Glau-interact-with-her-fans-online.md

 ----

-In any case, in this day and age, having a good online presence is extremely helpful for publicity, success, and for one’s inspiration and competence, and I wish the best for Summer, so I think she should consider taking most or all of this advice.
+It’s not 100% straightforward, but not too hard either, and I hope I have explained how it can be done.
+In this day and age, having a good online presence is extremely helpful for publicity, success, and for one’s inspiration and competence, and I wish the best for Summer, so I think she should consider taking most or all of this advice.